Larawiz/docs/docs/model-properties/seeders.md

 }
 ```

-Each Model Seeder is supercharged from a custom seeder from Larawiz, to make your development easier.
+Each Model Seeder is supercharged from a custom seeder from Larawiz with some handy methods to make your development easier.
 This way you can seed a model separately, skip seeders, and even stop the whole seeding.

 The class itself is very self-explanatory, here is an example for a hypothetical `Podcast` model.